Three Methods to Dodge and Burn

 The answer is always...layers and layers of dodge and burn.

-Dodge and burn are used to lighten and darken specific areas of an image and are based on the darkroom technique to regulate exposure to those particular areas.
+Dodge and burn are used to lighten and darken specific areas of an image, based on the darkroom technique of regulating exposure to those areas.
 It is often used to emphasize and de-emphasize features of the artist's images.

 Dodging is intended to lighten specific areas, while burning tends to darken specific areas.

 To begin, create a duplicate layer of your background.
 Next, choose your dodge or burn tool and select between your mid-tones, shadows, or highlights.
-Next, brush on to the desired areas and use the sponge tool to correct and color shifts.
+Next, brush onto the desired areas, then use the sponge tool to correct and color-shift.
 You can also change the blending mode to luminosity for this.

 2. A 50% gray layer

-This method involves using black and white brushes on a 50% gray layer to achieve your desired effect.
+This method uses black-and-white brushes on a 50% gray layer to achieve your desired effect.
 The first thing you'll want to do is create a new layer, fill it with 50% gray, set the blending mode to overlay, and duplicate the layer to have one for dodge and one for the burn.
-(You can do both the dodge and burn on one layer if you like, but you will have more control to adjust the opacity of each if you do them separately) Next, grab your white brush to do your dodging and your black brush for your burning.
+(You can do both the dodge and burn on one layer if you like, but you will have more control to adjust the opacity of each if you do them separately) Next, grab your white brush for dodging and your black brush for burning.

 3. Curves